thephez/dash-docs/_includes/references.md

 [reject message]: /en/developer-reference#reject "A P2P network message used to indicate a previously-received message was rejected for some reason"
 [sendheaders message]: /en/developer-reference#sendheaders "A P2P network message used to request new blocks be announced through headers messages rather than inv messages"
 [tx message]: /en/developer-reference#tx "A P2P protocol message which sends a single serialized transaction"
+[txlvote message]: /en/developer-reference#txlvote "A P2P protocol message which masternodes send in response to an ix (transaction lock request) message if the transaction inputs can be locked."
 [verack message]: /en/developer-reference#verack "A P2P network message sent in reply to a version message to confirm a connection has been established"
 [version message]: /en/developer-reference#version "A P2P network message sent at the begining of a connection to allow protocol version negotiation"